86LAK/nvim/README.md

 This config takes inspiration from kickstarter, NvChad, LazyVim and probably a few others.
 ## Todo
 - [ ] change theme to aether
-- [ ]  move all plugins that I added from root to custom plugins. follow structure the stuff in lua/kickstart/plugins do where they return the requriements``]
+- [ ] change background to transparent/ 86lak wallpaper